The demand for machine learning talent has exploded in recent years. And there’s a growing need for companies to hire the best candidates for the job.

 PRO TIPStill struggling to determine your most marketable machine learning skills?
 Write down as many skills as you can think of.
 Then, cut all the basic, repetitive ones.
 And only keep high-demand, industry-specific abilities that will get you hired.

-How to demonstrate Machine Learning skills on your resume
+How do I list Machine Learning skills on my resume

 - Selected machine learning libraries for different tasks